Helical Piers FAQ

-On our standard inventory items we ship immediately.
-If it is a specialty item we generally ship in 2-3 weeks.
-We specify material to be stock for faster delivery.
+Standard inventory items are shipped immediately, since we stock specific material for faster delivery.
+If it is a specialty item, we generally ship in 2-3 weeks.

 How does PierTechs Pricing Compare with other manufacturers?

-Our products and equipment is very cost competitive (Samples prices and quotes are available upon request).
+Our products and equipment are very cost competitive (Sample prices and quotes are available upon request).

 Does PierTech sell equipment?

-We manufacture drive heads from 5000 foot pounds of torque to 375,000 foot pounds of torque.
-We size equipment for your machines and projects.
-We also offer a full line of torque monitoring equipment, attachments, and tools.
+PierTech manufactures drive heads from 5,000 foot pounds of torque to 375,000 foot pounds of torque.
+We size equipment for your machines and projects and offer a full line of torque monitoring equipment, attachments, and tools.

 What size helicals piers does PierTech offer?